ifBars/S1API-docs/README.md

 1. All development happens on the `dev` branch
 2. Push changes to the `dev` branch to trigger the automatic build
-3. The CI/CD pipeline builds and deploys to the `main` branch
+3. The CI/CD pipeline builds and deploys to the `prod` branch
-4. GitHub Pages serves content from the `main` branch
+4. GitHub Pages serves content from the `prod` branch

 ## 👥 Contributing